Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/readme.md

 See [Importing Prepared Text Replacements into MacOS](#import) for instructions on how to import the prepared keyboard shortcuts into your Mac computer.

-**Keyboard Shortcut Converter**.
+### Keyboard Shortcut Converter

 This repo includes a bash script to convert your own CSV files into the proper plist format for MacOS import.
-You can create your own keyboard shortcuts and text replacements, or modify existing ones.
+With this script, a text editor (or Excel or Google Sheets), you can create your own keyboard shortcuts and text replacements, or modify existing ones.

+You will:

 1. Organize your text replacements in easy-to-edit CSV files (Excel or Google Sheets)
+2. Save as CSV format

+Bash script will:

-2. Combine multiple CSV files into a single collection of keyboard shortcuts
+1. Combine multiple CSV files into a single collection of keyboard shortcuts
-3. Convert CSV shortcuts to the MacOS plist format for easy import
+2. Convert CSV shortcuts to the MacOS plist format for easy import
-4. Import them into your MacOS System Settings
+3. Import them into your MacOS System Settings

 See [Customization](#customization) for instructions.